tastyigniter/ti-ext-api/docs/customers.md

 ### List customers

-Retrieves a list of customer.
+Retrieves a list of customers.

 ```
 GET /api/customer